nikhil-thakkar/multi-module-dependency-setup/Readme.md

 Note: You can still override properties which are set by this plugin, by just configuring them again using the android {} or other blocks :sunglasses:.

-# Use it in your project
+# Use it in your project :cookie:
 The actual setup is pretty simple.
 The code is also pretty self-explanatory.
 All you have to do is copy the `buildSrc` folder to root of your app project.
 And click on **Gradle sync**![alt gradle sync icon](https://developer.android.com/studio/images/buttons/toolbar-sync-gradle.png) so that gradle can pick up the source and build the plugin and add it to build phase.